 The asthenospheric mantle that lies between the slab and the overriding plate is called the mantle wedge.
 It is called so because of its shape.
-The prime importance of the mantle wedge lies in its role in the generation of new continental crust at the volcanic / magmatic arc region.
+The prime importance of the mantle wedge lies in its role in the generation of new continental crust at the volcanic/magmatic arc region.
 The chemistry of mantle wedge, although is similar to a depleted MORB mantle at the initiation of subduction, gets continuously modified through metasomatism by material derived from the slab.

-Fig. 1.7 Comparative $\mathcal{E}{Nd}$ vs ${}^{87}Sr/{}^{86}Sr$ plot for MORB, SSZ ophiolites, island arc tholeiites and oceanic sediments (modified after Wakabayashi et al., 2010)
+Fig. 1.7 Comparative $\mathcal{E}{Nd}$ vs ${}^{87}Sr/{}^{86}Sr$ plot for MORB, OIB, SSZ, island arc tholeiites and oceanic sediments (Data sources: Rollinson, 1993 and Wakabayashi et al., 2010)

 The slab introduces chemically different materials to the mantle.
-It contains older oceanic lithospheric mantle altered oceanic crust, pelagic and terrigenous sediments.
-It is believed that slab which gets chemically modified by subduction processes, such as for dehydration and melting, creates delaminated mafic lower arc crust.
-This mafic arc crust found in deeper part of mantle plays a significant role in the evolution of mantle (Tatsumi, 2005).
-Therefore, it is necessary to understand the chemistry of the mantle wedge through the island arc lavas that are little contaminated by the oceanic crust.
-Composition of arc magmas are mainly controlled by three sources: subducted oceanic lithosphere, subducted sediments and the mantle wedge overlying the slab.
+It contains apart from older oceanic lithospheric mantle, altered oceanic crust, pelagic and terrigenous sediments.
+It is believed that the mantle in close contact with the slab gets chemically modified by subduction processes, such as dehydration and melting, creating a delaminated mafic lower arc crust.
+This mafic arc crust when gets subducted to much deeper mantle plays a significant role in the evolution of mantle in generating heterogeneity (Tatsumi, 2005).
+Therefore, it is necessary to understand the chemistry of the mantle wedge through the island arc lavas.
+Compositions of arc magmas, if not contaminated by the crust through which they pass, are mainly controlled by three sources: the slab, subducted sediments and the mantle wedge overlying the slab.
 In general, arc magmas are fractionated, porphyritic and wet compared to mid-ocean ridge or hot spot magmas (Tatsumi and Eggins, 1995).
-Their petrology also depends on crustal thickness through which they pass through.
+Their petrology also depends on crustal thickness through which they pass.